 - The Littleton Main Street Historic District was placed on the National Register of Historic Places in 1998.

-- The nationally accredited Littleton Museum features living history interpreters and attracts 100,000 visitors each year.
-It is the only museum in Colorado that is a Smithsonian Affiliate.
+- The nationally accredited Littleton Museum features living history interpreters and is one of several museums in Colorado that is a Smithsonian Affiliate.

 - Littleton's 878-acre South Platte Park is one of the largest suburban parks in the U.S.

 - RTD's Southwest Light Rail has two stops in Littleton: downtown, and at Mineral Avenue and Santa Fe.